 Once working as a quality manager, you will need to have a working knowledge of the national and international quality standards that are relevant to the job.
 For more information on these see the British Standards Institution (BSI).
 NEBOSH health and safety qualifications are also required for some quality management jobs.

-Career development prospects are good.
+Career prospects are generally good.
 Quality managers are able to progress while remaining within the quality function, which is becoming increasingly prestigious and central to organisations' activities, with appointments being made at all stages of management up to board level.

 Work in quality assurance (QA) can also lead to management jobs in other areas of the business, such as: